adamsoliev/bearblog/database_storage/blogpost.md

 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/innodb_se.png?raw=true" alt="first example" height="600" style="border: 1px solid black;">
 </div>

-LSM (Log-Structured Merge) tree-based storage engines — introduced in academic literature in 1996.
-These engines buffer updates in memory and flush out sorted runs, relaxing strict in‐place updates and global tree maintenance, thereby optimizing for high ingestion/write throughput (common in internet scale, write‐heavy applications).
+LSM (Log-Structured Merge) tree was introduced in academic literature in 1996.
+LSM-tree based storage engines buffer updates in memory and flush out sorted runs, relaxing strict in‐place updates and global order maintenance, thereby optimizing for write throughput (common in internet scale, write‐heavy applications).
 Compared to B+ tree storage engines, LSM ones achieve better writes but give up some read performance (eg for short-range queries) and memory amplification. [^1]

-LSH (Log-Structured Hash) table-based storage engines — forwent ordering entirely (no global/local sort order) and instead use a hash approach, optimizing for very high ingest throughput.
+LSH (Log-Structured Hash) table-based storage engines forwent ordering entirely (no global/local sort order) and instead use a hash approach, optimizing for very high ingest throughput.
 Compared to LSM tree based storage engines, LSH table ones achieve even better writes but give up some more read performance (eg range queries) and memory amplification. [^1]

 # <a id="olap" href="#table-of-contents">OLAP</a>

-Storage engines that are optimized for for analytics (OLAP)
+Storage engines that are optimized for analytics use a column-oriented storage layout with compression that minimizes the amount of data that such a query needs to read off disk.

-# <a id="other" href="#table-of-contents">Other</a>
+# <a id="design-knobs" href="#table-of-contents">Design knobs</a>

+### In-memory data structures

+### In-disk data structures

+### Modern Storage Hardware

+- disk
+- SSD
+- persistent memory

+### Modern Storage APIs

+- io_uring

+### Design knobs around working with the underlying memory/storage

+- work with OS's file system
+- work with mmap
+- work directly with storage hardware
+- work with remote storage

 storage engines that are optimized for more advanced queries, such as text retrieval